keithmburu/courses/2021-compling/slides/0-intro.md

 - Create a GitHub Student account right now.
     - If you prefer not to, let me know.
 - Assignments due on specified day
-    - Assignments not conforming to guidelines will be returned ungraded
+    - Assignments not conforming to guidelines will be returned ungraded, and a late penalty will be applied.

 ---
 # Discussion Boards
  - In general, at least one comment per assignment.
  - You are **strongly encouraged** to ask and answer questions on discussion board.
- - Do not post code.
+ - Do not post code without clearing it with me.
- - Ses syllabus for Honor Code details
+ - See syllabus for Honor Code details
  - I'll occasionally post CL news articles
      - Optional unless otherwise specified.

 ---
 # Communication
- - I will generally check Piazza at ~4:30 every non-holiday weekday for questions.
+ - I will generally check Piazza at every non-holiday weekday for questions.
  - You may email me, but you will be competing with hundreds of other emails.
-Piazza will likely be faster.
+  <u>Piazza will likely be faster.</u>
  - Post general questions to the discussion board instead of e-mailing me directly.
  - You may make a one-on-one appointment.